Cyclone Dirk: Transport

 In Finistere, France the Pont de l'Iroise was closed to traffic overnight on 23–24 December.
 The Saint-Nazaire Bridge crossing the river Loire also had traffic restrictions in place.
 The Queen Elizabeth II Bridge of the Dartford Crossing was closed from 12pm on 23 December with traffic running in two directions through the Dartford Tunnel.
 The Sheppey Crossing was closed, with the Orwell Bridge also closed to high sided vehicles near Ipswich.
 Denmark saw few problems with transport, but high-sided and wind-sensitive vehicles were being warned to stay off the roads, especially the larger bridges.

-LD Lines cancelled boats between Le Havre and Dieppe to Portsmouth on 23 and 24 December, with a crossing between Saint-Nazaire and Gijon, Spain also cancelled.
-Brittany Ferries cancelled crossings from St Malo in Brittany and Ouistreham in Normandy to Portsmouth.
+LD Lines cancelled boats between Le Havre and Dieppe to Portsmouth on 23 and 24 December, with a crossing between Saint-Nazaire and Gijón, Spain also cancelled.
+Brittany Ferries cancelled crossings from Saint-Malo in Brittany and Ouistreham in Normandy to Portsmouth.
 Although the ferry from Cherbourg to Portsmouth was due to leave at 10.30pm on 23 December.
 Brittany Ferries also cancelled the Roscoff to Plymouth ferry.
 Irish Ferries cancelled the Jonathan Swift Fast Ferry between Holyhead and Dublin on the afternoon of 23 December.
 24 December saw all Caledonian MacBrayne ferry services to the Scottish Western Isles cancelled, with the company hoping to run a relief service on Christmas Day.
 The Isle of Man Steam Packet Company also ran a Christmas Day service, after cancelling sailings, which the company said had not happened since the late 1970s.

 The Port of Dover closed at 21:00 23 December due to strong winds and high seas, reopening at 07:30 the morning after.
 Reports that several ferries spent the night unable to dock riding out the storm in the English Channel.
 The ferry MV Cap Finistere left on Sunday 22 on a service to Bilbao but turned back to shelter near Brittany after encountering a storm in Bay of Biscay; injured passengers had to be airlifted from the ferry.
 In the English Channel sea conditions were described as the worst in 16 years.
 Cargo ship Horst B ran aground in strong winds in the Faroe Islands.
 A cargo ship reported losing 30 containers overboard off the coast of Brittany.

 All flights to and from the Scilly Isles were cancelled and rescheduled until 24 December.
 Flights to and from Southampton Airport were badly affected by the storm.
 Gatwick Airport's north terminal was affected by power disruptions on 24 December, stranding thousands of passengers as 145 flights were cancelled due to flooding of electricity substations at the airport.
 Heathrow cancelled a couple of dozen flights on 23 December.
 Bristol Airport and Glasgow Airport also reported some disruption.
 In Spain delays and cancellations were reported at airports in Bilbao, Asturias, Santander and Vigo.